GV Honors Program

 What is the GV Honors Program?

-The GV Honors Program is a selective, application-based opportunity to receive Honors recognition upon graduation.
+The GV Honors Program is an opportunity to receive Honors recognition upon graduation.
 Students who capitalize on this program will undergo an exploration of humanity, society and life's purpose.
 GV Honors students will develop strong communication skills through discussions and collaborative learning opportunities - on and off campus.
 Begin learning in a completely new way, strengthen leadership skills and engage with peers and professors who share similar levels of intellectual curiosity.

 Why Participate in the GV Honors Program?

 By completing the program, you will develop deeply connected relationships with your classmates, both inside and outside of your major.
 These relationships are fostered through the Honors Program's unique ability to provide cohesive learning.
 Dive into intense discussions and learn through interactive small groups.
-Have fun exploring with other Honors members in the Logos After Hours class consisting of movies, theater and other Des Moines cultural opportunities.
-Furthermore, expand on your connections with professors for mentorship and leadership.

 Bonus Benefits of GV Honors Program